 Center for Research and Studies on Social Work and Gender Relations – NUSSERGE

-NUSSERGE, accredited by the CNPq since 2000, addresses themes involving relations of gender, generation, class, race/ethnicity and their settings within social issues.
+NUSSERGE, accredited by the CNPq since 2000, addresses themes involving relations of gender, generation, class, race/ethnicity and their settings with the social question.
 NUSSERGE integrates the UFSC Gender Studies Institute, responsible for editing the Estudos Feministas journal and organizing the International Seminar Fazendo Gênero, two of the most relevant spaces for dissemination of the intellectual production on gender in Brazil and abroad.
 It also integrates a network of professors and social workers who work in various higher education institutions in Brazil, interacting in theoretical-methodological issues and participating in coordinated roundtables or symposia in various academic events.
 The Center has a seat in the Women’s Forum of Florianópolis and in the Municipal Council for the Defense of Women’s Rights.
 Lines of Research: Sustainable Development with a Gender-Oriented Perspective; Rural Women Workers; Gender, Generation and Sociability Networks; Identity-Building Processes; Gender Equality Indicators in Public Policies; Socio-Cultural Movements and Gender Policies; Intrafamily Violence.

 Center for Studies on Social Work and Popular Organization – NESSOP